Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Experiments

-All methods are considered following two learning strategies: \textit{i)} \textbf{Naive}: models are updated as new data becomes available, without any lifelong learning strategy to tune adaptation and knowledge retention; \textit{ii)} \textbf{Multiple Single-Task Experts (MSTE)}: a way to simulate upper bound model performance in a non-lifelong scenario with a separate model for each concept.
-We note that this is an unrealistic setting since, in real-world scenarios, it requires extremely high computational resources to deal with a potentially infinite number of models, and the availability of concept identifiers which are not available for concept-incremental and concept-agnostic scenarios.
-The two strategies allow us to identify if there is a gap between models' performance in non-lifelong scenarios vs. lifelong scenarios, which would suggest the need for the adoption of lifelong learning strategies.
+{We leverage the following learning strategies:} \begin{itemize}\item{\textbf{Naive lifelong}: models are updated as new data becomes available, without any smart lifelong learning strategy to tune adaptation and knowledge retention. {By updating the model only based on the new data, a reasonable expectation is that the model will gradually or catastrophically forget knowledge of previously presented data.
+It can be considered as a lower-bound non-lifelong baseline learning strategy}.} \item{\textbf{Multiple Single-Task Experts (MSTE)}: a way to simulate upper-bound model performance in a non-lifelong scenario. {In this strategy, a pool or ensemble of models, each of which is an expert for a single concept, is adopted.
+Whenever a new concept is presented, a new model is trained on the new data and added to the pool}.
+We note that this is an unrealistic setting since, in real-world scenarios, it requires extremely high computational resources to deal with a potentially infinite number of models, and the availability of concept identifiers, which are not available for concept-incremental and concept-agnostic scenarios.} \item{{\textbf{Replay}}}: a replay-based method that preserves selected data samples from previous concepts in a memory buffer, which is limited in size by a parameter known as a budget.
+When the model faces a new task (concept), the replay buffer is updated to include the data from the new concept. {As a result, the replay buffer contains knowledge of all concepts presented so far.
+The replay buffer is then used while updating the model to mitigate forgetting {\cite{buzzega2021rethinking}}.
+The expectation is that, by providing a summarized representation of all concepts, the model should, in principle, be able to preserve a satisfactory performance on all concepts, without a significant degree of forgetting for any of the concepts}.
+In our experiments, we use a simple balanced replay buffer with a very constrained budget of 3,000 data samples. \end{itemize}

+{To this end, we adopt the learning evaluation workflow in Algorithm \mbox{\ref{alg:experiments}}, which provides the model with the challenge of adapting to new data while retaining knowledge of previously observed data.
+Technically, we create a matrix where the performance of the model is measured on all concepts after learning each single concept.
+Metric computation takes place according to Equations \mbox{\ref{eq:roc-auc}}-\mbox{\ref{eq:fwt_all}}.}

+{We address \textbf{RQ1} by devising experiments to assess whether} non-lifelong anomaly detection methods are impacted by the challenges brought by lifelong scenarios.
+To this aim, leverage the two mentioned strategies (Naive lifelong and MSTE) to showcase if there is a gap between models' performance in non-lifelong scenarios vs. lifelong scenarios, which would suggest the need for adopting lifelong learning strategies. {Particularly, we are interested in observing whether MSTE achieves higher performance values in terms of ROC-AUC, BWT, and FWT compared to Naive. {This expectation is motivated by the observation that Naive only adapts to new data without any knowledge retention mechanism, while MSTE does not experience forgetting due to the creation of a single expert model for each task}.}